MERNCraft/Nail-It/docs/md/11-variables-with-const-and-let.md

 `const` and `let` are two ways of telling JavaScript to create a named space in its RAM.

 `const` tells JavaScript: "Here is some data, it will be _constant_, it will never change."
 As a result, JavaScript can optimize the space for the data.
 This is like when you buy a house.
 You become the permanent owner, and once the initial paperwork is done, everything is simple.
-You live there: that's it.
+You live there, with your stuff: that's it.

 Because the value in a variable created `const` has a fixed value, you must give a value as soon as you declare the variable.